aws-samples/aws-modernization-with-dynatrace/content/40_migrate_and_modernize/10_identify.md

 EasyTravel is a monolithic Java application that as we saw earlier provides several web services like Booking, Authentication, and Journey.

-Our overall goal at easyTravel is to breakout each of these backend services into seperate services.
-This will allow us to have seperate Continuous Integration (CI) pipelines to build and test each service independantly.
+Our overall goal at easyTravel is to breakout each of these backend services into separate services.
+This will allow us to have separate Continuous Integration (CI) pipelines to build and test each service independantly.
 By putting these service into Docker images, we gain the ability to deploy the service into modern platforms like Kubernetes using AWS managed services.
-By adding Continous Deployment (CD) to our process, we will vastly increase our ability to delivery features faster to our customers.
+By adding Continuous Deployment (CD) to our process, we will vastly increase our ability to delivery features faster to our customers.

 ![image](/images/adapt-microservices.png)